 - “Robert and Thérèse Guillard: Choices” involves an alternate subplot for 13 DAYS’ Parisian antagonist and how it feels to fly in a wingsuit.
 2007.
 ASIN: B003NE6D74.

-- “A Time for Eating Wild Onions” introduces two key characters in the second book.
+- “A Time for Eating Wild Onions” introduces two key characters in the second Lynn Dayton book, STRIKE PRICE.
 The tragedy that befalls them profoundly shapes the next generation.
 2007.
-ASIN: B003NE6DGA
+ASIN: B003NE6DGA.

 - Print ISBN 978-1-60318-150-1, published by L&L Dreamspell, October 2010.